Developer-Ahmed-Ayman-khedr/AC-Control/README.md

 # AC-Control

-**An A.C that does Temprature checking, Cooling, Heating, Increasing and decreasing set Temprature using Buttons and sending it to the user using UART Protocol and after 5 seconds the system shuts down.**
+**An A.C that does Temperature checking, Cooling, Heating, Increasing and decreasing set Temperature using Buttons and sending it to the user using UART Protocol and after 5 seconds the system shuts down.**

 ## Description